kyshevchenko/kaiten-daily-helper/README.md

 # kaiten-daily-helper
-Chrome extension for auto navigation in Kaiten when making calls
+Chrome extension for automatic navigation in Kaiten during meetings